 What to expect from your gas safety inspection

 A gas safety certificate is required for any gas appliance used in your property, such as a central heating boiler, gas hob or gas fire, to ensure their safety and functionality.
 For landlords, it's mandatory to arrange an annual gas safety check.

 As a homeowner, you can benefit from this certificate to ensure the safety and efficiency of your gas appliances and fittings.
 In addition, arranging a gas inspection annually can help you catch gas or heating problems early on, preventing any costly and potentially dangerous situations.

-In order to grant a homeowner with a gas safety certificate, the licensed gas engineer must check the following:
+To grant a landlord, landlords of HMOs* or homeowners with a gas safety certificate, the Gas Safe registered engineer will check the following:

-Important: Flues in voids (in older flats and apartments) need be installed with inspection hatches.
-Otherwise, by Law, your gas boiler will be classified as "At risk" and will be turned off by the engineer until the flues are made accessible for checks.
+Important: Flues in voids (in older flats and apartments) need to be installed with inspection hatches.
+Otherwise, by Law, your gas boiler will be classified as "At risk" and turned off by the engineer until the flues are made accessible for checks.

 *Gas safety checks are mandatory for all HMOs (House in multiple occupation - a house or a flat occupied by three or more unrelated persons), not just the licensable HMOs.